Skip to main content

 console.log(undefined === null); // false

 So this is how there 3 keywords differ in JavaScript.
-Remember, I said that undefined is only assigned to variables, not functions, this because when a function is allocated in the memory, the whole code is saved as it's value (refer to this article for in-depth explanation).
+Remember that undefined is only assigned to variables, not functions, this because when a function is allocated in the memory, the whole code is saved as it's value (refer to this article for in-depth explanation).

 We can still assign undefined to a function using a variable.
 Let's have a look at the code below.